Find answers to frequently asked questions about working with the HydroGEN Consortium.

 How do I ensure my research is protected if I work with HydroGEN?
 Are there requirements for data sharing?

 HydroGEN is in the process of developing a standard non-disclosure agreement (NDA) that each of the member laboratories will sign prior to collaborations with industry/academia on any confidential information.
 Additionally, in FY17, HydroGEN will be launching an online data portal to house non-proprietary experimental and computational data on advanced water splitting materials.
 Users of HydroGEN will be expected to support the data portal with any non-proprietary data generated.

 What exactly is a "resource node"?
 What am I getting access to as part of a capability?

 A resource node is the combination of a tool, technique, and expertise.
 Each node description listed on the HydroGEN capabilities page has information on the capabilities and limitations of the equipment, examples of how the equipment has been used, and names of researchers at the national labs with expertise in use of this equipment for the listed application.
 A user will get access to the equipment provided with support from the researchers.

-FCTO is planning a series of public webinars and teleconferences wherein the researchers involved with HydroGEN will present the consortium's capabilities and provide examples of how they have been used.
-Webinars are currently being scheduled, and dates will be posted to this website as soon as they are available.
+FCTO held a series of public webinars and teleconferences wherein the researchers involved with HydroGEN presented the consortium's capabilities and provided examples of how they have been used.

 Please email email@example.com with any questions.
 An email sent to this address will go to the technical leads for each member laboratory in the consortium, and those with relevant capabilities will respond.